The following professionals lent their expertise to this article:

 • AG Bell Association for the Deaf and Hard of Hearing

 Major non-profit group focused on advocacy to improve the lives of individuals with hearing loss and their families.
-Website offers a range of information resources for students, including scholarships and financial aid programs, as well as professional resources that includes a career center where visitors can search for jobs.
+Its website offers a range of resources for students, including scholarships and financial aid programs, as well as professional resources that include a career center where visitors can search for jobs.

 • National Association for the Deaf (NAD)